PinoTsao/Memo/boot/boot.md

   4. If the call is through an interrupt gate, clears the IF flag in the EFLAGS register.
   5. Begins execution of the handler procedure.

-若有 stack switch，调用 interrupt/exception handler procedure 时 processor 会做如下事:
+若有 stack switch, 调用 interrupt/exception handler procedure 时 processor 会做如下事:

   1. Temporarily saves (internally) the current contents of the SS, ESP, EFLAGS, CS, and EIP registers.
   2. Loads the segment selector and stack pointer for the new stack (that is, the stack for the privilege level being called) from the TSS into the SS and ESP registers and switches to the new stack.